Hauteclere/ACS_Demo_2023/README.md

 A migration is really just "a change that needs to be applied to the database".
 Because we just defined a new type of data that needs to be stored, the database needs to be modified to include `BirdSighting` records.

-Once again in the terminal, it's those same two commands:
+Once again in the terminal, this time it's two commands:

 ```
 python manage.py makemigrations